manuelcorrea/sinatra-scaffolder/README.md

 * Setting up a standard Sinatra folder structure.
 * Creating hello world as an example controller.
 * Setting up the rspec testing framework with a test of hello world.
-* Configuring rake with a colorized coverage task to run all rspec tests.
 * Configuring sinatra-reloader to pick up any file changes and reload the webserver in dev.
 * Initializing a new git repo in the project path.